gintsgints/raiti/README.md

 Project is far from stable.
 For stable version we should implement:

-  * basic keyboard graphical representation
+  * basic keyboard graphical representation ✅︎
-  * visualization of key locations
   * lesson configuration commands using yaml data files
     - show key location
     - show explanation text
-  * input line with exercise and auto correction/backspace
+    - entry training with and without backspace usage
+    - speed improvement exercises with speed measurement
+  * lesson table of contents, to choose any lesson to work on
   * version packaging

 ## Known issues